Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Evaluation

-\cqt{Figure \ref{fig:dnattack_res} shows the throughput (taking into account only correct identification of activated hash table entries), left y-axis, and the error rate (i.e., wrong identification of activated hash table entries), right y-axis, of the side-channel attack against DNA-RM across different number of DRAM banks.
-We make two key observations with respect to the throughput of the attack.
-First, when using a PiM-enabled DRAM device with 1024 banks, the attacker is able to leak information about the sample genome at a throughput of 7.57 Mb/s.
-Second, as the number of banks increases, even though the throughput of the attack decreases down to 2.56 Mb/s (since the attacker has to probe more banks and the error rate also increases), the leaked information provides more exact information about the sample genome since the amount of hash table data per bank decreases, reducing the number of potential locations of the reads in the reference genome.}
+\nbcr{3}{We evaluate the side-channel attack against genomic read mapping (RM) \nbcr{4}{(\secref{sec:scrm})} in a PiM-enabled system~\cite{PEI}, \nbcr{4}{sweeping} the number of DRAM banks that store the hash table used in the seeding step.} \figref{fig:dnattack_res} shows the throughput and the error rate of the side-channel attack in the \nbcr{2}{primary y-axis and secondary y-axis}, respectively. \nbcr{3}{The x-axis shows the \nbcr{4}{total} number of DRAM banks in the system.} We measure the throughput of the attack based on the correct guesses \nbcr{4}{of the hash table entries accessed} and calculate the error rate based on the number of incorrect guesses.\footnote{The exact end-to-end accuracy of identifying the properties of the \nbcr{3}{query} genome depends on the chaining mechanism and the imputation algorithm~\cite{impute1,impute2} used by the attacker, and it is out of the scope of this work.}

-\cqt{We make two key observations with respect to the error rate of the attack.
-First, for the 1024 bank configuration, the error rate of the attack is less than 5\%.
-Second, we observe that the error rate of the attack is less than 15\% across all different DRAM bank configurations.
-As the number of banks increases, the error rate of the attack increases since the attacker has to probe more banks, which makes the attack more prone to noise and reduces its bandwidth(i.e., DRAM command delay, memory controller scheduling, etc.).}
+We make \param{two} key observations.
+First, the attacker can leak information about the \nbcr{3}{query} genome at a throughput of 7.57 Mb/s and an error rate of $<5$\% \nbcr{3}{in a system with 1024 banks}.
+Second, as the number of banks increases, the throughput of the attack decreases to 2.56 Mb/s and the error rate increases to $<15$\%.
+This is because the attacker has to probe more banks, making the attack more prone to noise and reducing its bandwidth.